PreyeP/E-commerce-Shopping-Trends-and-Customer-Behaviour-Analysis/README.md

 ### What is the Frequency of Purchases by Payment Method.
 <img width="876" height="394" alt="Frequency of Purchase by Payment method" src="https://github.com/user-attachments/assets/148b6f32-1b96-4c55-863f-ab9fb9baa37d" />

-PayPal is the most favored payment method among customers, followed by Cash, with Bank transfer being the least preferred.
+The analysis reveal that PayPal is the most favored payment method among customers, followed by Cash, with Bank transfer being the least preferred.
+In short;

 - PayPal is the most frequently used payment method.
 - Cash ranks as the second most preferred method.